Writing Excuses 8.8: Writing and Personal Health

 This episode doesn’t offer much in the way of crunchy, nuts-and-bolts writing advice, but hopefully it helps some of you deal with the issues that you now know some of the professionals suffer from as well.

 Those Pictures You Wanted: Howard promised to get pictures of Brandon’s tread-desk.
 He lied, or at least cannot find the pictures anywhere.
 As a consolation prize, here is a link to Robison’s blog post about mental health.

-Take an outline, and make a list of the questions you are going to ask your readers at the beginning of the book.
+Homework: Take an outline, and make a list of the questions you are going to ask your readers at the beginning of the book.
 Then make a (hopefully shorter) list of the questions you leave unanswered by the end of that book.

-Our pick, Imagine, by Jonah Lehrer, has been pulled from Audible because the author made some stuff up!
+Thing of the week: Our pick, Imagine, by Jonah Lehrer, has been pulled from Audible because the author made some stuff up!
 So not only can you not believe everything you read, you can’t believe everything you listen to.